Introduction to the studio will take place on Tuesday, February 23rd 2021 at 10 am via zoom.

 Wednesday, February 24th, 2021

-Prof. Christophe Girot, Magdalena Kaufmann, Lara Mehling, Julian Fischbacher
+Prof. Christophe Girot, Magdalena Kaufmann, Lara Mehling, Benedikt Kowalewski, Julian Fischbacher

 Shaping a new Peri-Urban Park for Zürich Nord